 Buckwheat flour is the star of this recipe.
-It adds a satisfying texture, earthy flavour, and plenty of nutritional value to this banana bread.
-I tend to purchase gluten free buckwheat flour online since it can be tricky to find at grocery stores.
+It adds a satisfying texture, earthy flavor, and plenty of nutritional value to this banana bread.
+I tend to purchase gluten-free buckwheat flour online since it can be tricky to find at grocery stores.

 Or you can make buckwheat flour at home in a food processor if you prefer.
 Just add raw buckwheat groats to the food processor and process for several minutes until they become a fine, powdery flour.